Last update 13/11/2023

 Many cleaning solutions and products are on the market specifically made for guitar finishes.
 Using other kinds of harsh chemicals or cleaners may do irreversible damage.
 So, using the right tool for the job is always best.
 These types of cleaners will help to break up dirt and grime mildly.

-Just like your car or your favorite pair of shoes, your guitar needs regular cleaning to maintain its pristine condition.
+Like your car or favorite pair of shoes, your guitar needs regular cleaning to maintain its pristine condition.
 A soft microfiber cloth is your best friend in this endeavor.
 Dampen the cloth slightly with distilled water, avoiding harsh soaps or detergents that could damage the finish.
 Gently wipe the guitar’s body, neck, and headstock, paying particular attention to areas that frequently come into contact with your hands, such as the fretboard and around the knobs.

 Polish it out